ericphanson/ExplicitImports.jl/README.md

 - multi-argument `include` calls are ignored
 - In Julia, `include` adds the included code at top-level in the module in which it is called.
 Here, when `include` is called within a local scope, all of the code being included is treated as being within that local scope.

-The consequences of these issues are that ExplicitImports may misunderstand whether or not a particular name refers to a local variable or a global one, and thus whether or not some particular implicitly-available name (exported by some module) is in fact being used.
+The consequence of these issues is that ExplicitImports may misunderstand whether or not a particular name refers to a local variable or a global one, and thus whether or not some particular implicitly-available name (exported by some module) is in fact being used.
 This could cause it to suggest an unnecessary explicit import, fail to suggest an explicit import, or to falsely claim that an explicit import is stale.

 Hopefully these situations are somewhat rare, because even if ExplicitExports misunderstands the scoping for one usage of a name, it may correctly parse the scoping of it in another usage in the same module, and could end up drawing the correct conclusion anyway.